Dansby Swanson Player Props: Cubs vs. Brewers

 - Swanson collected 177 total hits while slugging .447.

-- Among the qualified hitters last season, he ranked 33rd in batting average, while his on-base percentage ranked 63rd and he was 49th in slugging.
+- Among qualified hitters in MLB action last season, he ranked 33rd in batting average, 63rd in on-base percentage, and 49th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.